Home ยป Recipes ยป Sides

-Made with just four ingredients, these unique 7-Up Biscuits are a quick and easy biscuit recipe that's great for beginner bakers!
-Featuring a delicious fluffy texture and a bit of sweetness from the soda, they're great for a quick weeknight side dish or your Sunday dinner.
+Made with just four ingredients, these unique 7-Up Biscuits are a quick and easy biscuit recipe for beginner bakers!
+Perfect for a quick weeknight side dish or your Sunday dinner.

 This post contains affiliate links.
 As an Amazon Affiliate, if you purchase through those links, I earn a small commission.
 Thank you!
 Read our disclosure policy here.